RobertNeher/date_mirror/README.md

  # date_mirror
- Calculates the  time span between summer solstice to today and back from summer solstice.
+ Calculates the  time span between summer solstice and other fixed dates along a year from today and back.
  Eg. 07th August is similar from day length than 05th of May.
  ## usage
- Just start the executable
+ Just start the app "Date Mirror"

-    .\dist\date_mirror.exe
+ Developed for Android 10 and greater.

+ You may switch between horizontal and vertical timeline.